setterwars/Obsidian_sync/Databases/Lecture 1-6 recap.md

 - Attributes: a property that describes an entity

 ##### Entity keys:
-- Primary key: A candidate key chosen by the database designer to uniquely identify the entity set
+- **Primary key**: A candidate key chosen by the database designer to uniquely identify the entity set
-- Super key: A set of attributes(one or more) that together define an entity in an entity set
+- **Super key**: A set of attributes(one or more) that together define an entity in an entity set
-- Candidate key: A minima super key
+- **Candidate key**: A minima super key
 An entity set may have more than one candidate key.

 ##### Cardinality ratios